inboundnow/retired-leads/readme.txt

 Tested up to: 3.8
 Stable Tag: 1.3.5

-Track website visitor activity, capture and manage incoming leads, and send collected emails to your email service provider.
+Track visitor activity, capture and manage incoming leads, and send collected emails to your email service provider.

 == Description ==